Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • A domestic insurer is one that has been formed under the laws of the state of Minnesota.

-Dealing with either type of insurer is easier though when you understand the laws under which they are formed, and the ones that they must comply with.
+Dealing with either type of insurer is easier, though, when you understand the laws under which they are formed and the ones that they must comply with.

 Trying to navigate your way through all of the laws that govern car insurance in the North Star State can be a confusing and frustrating task.
 Attempting to understand just which laws apply to who after an accident can complicate things even more.